-Sincerely, Subject Line: Medicaid & continuous eligibility Just writing a quick note to let you know that I am against the proposed waiver to end continuous Medicaid eligibility.
+Subject Line: Medicaid & continuous eligibility

+Just writing a quick note to let you know that I am against the proposed waiver to end continuous Medicaid eligibility.
 It creates yet another hurdle for people who have plenty of hurdles already.

-Subject Line: Medicaid Continuous Coverage Please do not discontinue Medicaid continuous coverage.
+Subject Line: Medicaid Continuous Coverage

+Please do not discontinue Medicaid continuous coverage.
 I've helped two elderly people qualify for Medicaid, and neither one of them would likely be able to comply with the paperwork requirements on a continuous basis, although both are clearly and unambiguously eligible.
 I imagine others are in the same boat.
 Changing the regulations would do a serious and inhuman disservice to those most in need and least capable of frequent status updates and what you envision requiring.

-Subject Line: Support continuous Medicaid enrollment Medicaid is a program for people who need it and need it continuously.
+Subject Line: Support continuous Medicaid enrollment

+Medicaid is a program for people who need it and need it continuously.
 Stopping and starting cancer treatment, thyroxine supplementation, insulin, etc., is not healthy; in fact, it is extremely expensive to society.
-Health already interferes with their ability to work; multiple reapplications could totally prevent them working, particularly with the associated interruptions to their medica care.
+Health already interferes with their ability to work; multiple reapplications could totally prevent them working, particularly with the associated interruptions to their medical care.
 Continuous Medicaid enrollment is best for Montana!

-Sincerely, Subject Line: Preserve continuous Medicaid eligibility To whom it may concern, Poor and low-wage Montanans will be hurt by the state's attempt to cut Medicaid services.
+Subject Line: Preserve continuous Medicaid eligibility To whom it may concern,

+Poor and low-wage Montanans will be hurt by the state's attempt to cut Medicaid services.

 Ending continuous eligibility for coverage will weaken medicaid coverage and hurt Montana's whole healthcare system.
-By making Medicaid a less reliable coverage, healthcare may be reduced to many Medicaid patients the Montanans most in need!
+By making Medicaid a less reliable coverage, healthcare may be reduced to many Medicaid patients -- the Montanans most in need!

 In a time of such incredible difficulty why would our state do anything to hurt those struggling to build a life in Montana.
 We must instead be doing all that we can to support folks.
 And that includes access to Medicaid services!!!

 Do not pass this policy.
 Keep continuous eligibility in the Montana Medicaid program!

 Sincerely

+Subject Line: support continuous medicaid enrollment Dear DPHHS:

+I am writing to support 12-month continuous Medicaid enrollment versus requiring people to apply for Medicaid repeatedly through a 12-month period.
+Requiring reapplication is an unnecessary and onerous requirement.
+This is an important program that provides peace of mind and stability to our citizens - thanks to Medicaid expansion.
+Let's not change it.

+With my best,

 Hello, Mary.
-My name is , and I live in Missoula.
-My number is , and I live in Missoula.
-My number is , and I live in Missoula.
+My name is Mattern, and I live in Missoula.
+My number is Mattern.
 I'm calling to voice my opinion during the comment period.
 I am greatly opposed to the plans for the Republicans to end the 12-month continuous eligibility for people who already qualify for Medicaid Expansion or other programs or specifically mental illness or cancer.
 They already qualify for that program.
 They should not have other hoops to go through or risk losing their insurance just for the sake of saving money.
 Anyway, so if you could add my name to the comment period.
-If you need to call me back, again opposition to that proposed change.
-Than ık you very much.
+If you need to call me back, again Mattern.
+I just wanted to voice my opposition to that proposed change.
+Thank you very much.
 Bye Bye.